-- 1. All problems presented in one SF in one Group must be different.
-This rule has no exceptions. - 2.
-In all SFs, except for the Finals, the Opponent can challenge the Reporter on any problem available for such a SF, except for those problems that: - a. the Reporter has previously reported (in earlier SFs); - b. the Opponent has previously reported; - c. the Reporter has previously opposed; - d. the Opponent has previously opposed. - 3.
+- 1. In any SF with a challenge procedure, the Opponent can challenge the Reporter on any problem available for such a SF, except for those problems that: - a. have been presented in this SF by another team; - b. the Reporter has previously reported (in any earlier SF); - c. the Opponent has previously reported; - d. the Reporter has previously opposed; - e. the Opponent has previously opposed. - 2.
 The Reporter can reject the challenge.
 Such a rejection is recorded in the protocol.
-In such case, the Opponent makes a new challenge. - 4.
+In such case, the Opponent makes a new challenge. - 3.
 It is allowed for the Opponent to make a new challenge on the problem that has been previously rejected by the Reporter.
-If the Reporter rejects, this is not counted as an additional rejected challenge. - 5.
-In a situation that no problems are left for a challenge, the restrictions in the p.
-2 are lifted in the following order: first d., then c., then b., then a. - 6.
-Throughout all SFs, the total allowed number of rejected challenges not incurring a penalty is three. - 7.
+If the Reporter rejects, this is not counted as a new rejected challenge. - 4.
+In a situation that no problems are left for a challenge, the restrictions are lifted in the following order: first e., then d., then c., then b., then a. - 5.
+Throughout all SFs, the total allowed number of rejected challenges not incurring a penalty is three. - 6.
 Penalties are applied to the Reporter for rejecting a challenge if the Reporter has exceeded the allowed number of rejected challenges.